windkh/node-red-contrib-telegrambot/README.md

 ## Control Node
 This node can be used to stop, start, restart a bot (config node).
+It send a message to the output after every poll cycle.
 See the example flow [**control bot**](examples/control.json) in the examples folder.

 ### Input